cindypan1999/cindypan1999.github.io/_posts/2025-05-china-week-1.md

 At my dad’s apartment, I walked in nervously since I haven’t seen my grandparent’s in eight years.
 My grandfather greeted me warmly despite his temporary blindness and broken rib.
 I sat down with him and Sam and we talked for a bit in his room, covering topics like past memories, what it’s like in America, how China has changed, and how Sam broke his leg.

-The first thing a lot of my relatives say about me, especially my grandfather, is that as a child, I memorized hundreds of Tang poetry, stylistic poems written during the Tang dynasty.
+The first thing a lot of my relatives say about me, especially my grandfather, is that as a child, I memorized hundreds of Tang poems, stylistic poems written during the Tang dynasty.
 Then they ask me if I still remember them to which I have to unfortunately say no.

 This is one of the most famous ones by Li Bai:
 >